stefanocoretta/ma-thesis-york/analysis/get-measurements.praat.md

 endfor
 ```

-Get index and label of interval on voic.
-If the interval on voic it's non-empty, get begin and end, and calculate duration.
-Otherwise, get index of the next interval (`int_voic + 1`) on voic tier.
-If the first interval on voic is empty, then the next will always be non-empty.
+If the first interval on the `voic` tier is empty, then the next will always be non-empty.
-We can just get begin and end, and calculate duration.

 ## "voicing"
 ```praat